openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * Extension points to add Credential format specific parameters or claims in the Credential Issuer metadata, Credential Offer, Authorization Request, Credential Request and Batch Credential Request,
 * Credential format identifiers to identify Credential format specific set of parameters and claims to be applied at each extension point.
 This set of Credential format specific set of parameters and claims is referred to as a "Credential Format Profile" in this specification.

 This specification defines Credential Format Profiles for W3C Verifiable Credentials as defined in [@VC_DATA] and ISO/IEC 18013-5 mDL as defined in [@ISO.18013-5] in (#format_profiles) that contain Credential Format specific parameters to be included at each extension point defined in this specification.
-Other specifications or deployments can define their own Credential Format Profiles using above-mentioned extension points.
+Other specifications or deployments can define their own Credential Format Profiles using the above-mentioned extension points.

-The issuance can have multiple characteristics, which can be combined depending on the use-cases:
+The issuance can have multiple characteristics, which can be combined depending on the use cases:

-* Authorization Code Flow or Pre-Authorized Code Flow: the Credential Issuer can obtain user information to turn into a Verifiable Credential using user authentication and consent at the Credential Issuer's Authorization Endpoint (Authorization Code Flow), or using out of bound mechanisms outside of the issuance flow (Pre-Authorized Code Flow)
+* Authorization Code Flow or Pre-Authorized Code Flow: The Credential Issuer can obtain user information to turn into a Verifiable Credential using user authentication and consent at the Credential Issuer's Authorization Endpoint (Authorization Code Flow) or using out-of-band mechanisms outside of the issuance flow (Pre-Authorized Code Flow).
-* Wallet initiated or Issuer initiated: the request from the Wallet can be sent to the Credential Issuer without any gesture from the Credential Issuer (Wallet Initiated), or following the communication from the Credential Issuer (Issuer Initiated).
+* Wallet initiated or Issuer initiated: The request from the Wallet can be sent to the Credential Issuer without any gesture from the Credential Issuer (Wallet Initiated) or following the communication from the Credential Issuer (Issuer Initiated).
-* Same-device or Cross-device Credential Offer: the End-User may receive the Credential Offer from the Credential Issuer either on the same device as the device the Wallet resides on, or through any other means, such as another device or physical mail, so that the Credential Offer can be communicated to the Wallet.
+* Same-device or Cross-device Credential Offer: The End-User may receive the Credential Offer from the Credential Issuer either on the same device as the device the Wallet resides on, or through any other means, such as another device or physical mail, so that the Credential Offer can be communicated to the Wallet.
-* Immediate or Deferred: the Credential Issuer can issue the Credential directly in response to the Credential Request (immediate), or requires time and needs the Wallet to come back to retrieve Credential (deferred).
+* Immediate or Deferred: The Credential Issuer can issue the Credential directly in response to the Credential Request (immediate) or requires time and needs the Wallet to come back to retrieve Credential (deferred).

-The following sub-sections illusterate some of the authorization flows supported by this specification.
+The following subsections illustrate some of the authorization flows supported by this specification.

 ## Authorization Code Flow {#authorization-code-flow}

 Below is a diagram of a Credential issuance using the Authorization Code Flow, using grant type `authorization_code` as defined in [@!RFC6749].

-The diagram shows how a Wallet initiated flow as described in use case (#use-case-1) is implemented with the Credential Issuance API defined in this specification.
-Note that the diagram does not illustrate all of the optional features of this specification.
+The diagram shows how a Wallet-initiated flow use case as described in (#use-case-1) is implemented with the Credential Issuance API defined in this specification.
+Note that the diagram does not illustrate all the optional features of this specification.

 !---
 ~~~ ascii-art